huangyingting/llm-inference/README.md

 **NOTE**: It is suggested to build your own image for production use.
 You have full control over all dependencies and compatibility between GPU accelerated application and GPU driver installed on GPU node.
 For more information, please refer to [CUDA Compatibility and Upgrades](https://docs.nvidia.com/deploy/cuda-compatibility/index.html).

 ### Define environment variables
-We need to define the following environment variables for creating GPU spot node pool.
-You can find the values for these variables in the Azure portal or by using the Azure CLI.
+We first need to define the following environment variables to configure the GPU spot node pool.
+The values for these variables can be obtained from the Azure portal or using the Azure CLI:

 ```shell
 # AKS cluster info